Manage workload identity

 2. A permissions/policy Resource provisioning the required cloud permissions for all workloads using that cloud service instance

-3. (recommended) Another config to centrally maintain parameters for the cloud service
+3. (recommended) A config to centrally maintain parameters for the cloud service

 Target Resource Graph (basic)